MetPX/sarracenia/doc/dd_post.7.rst

 Sources create messages in the *dd_post* format to announce file changes.
 Subscribers read the post to decide whether a download of the content being announced is warranted.
-This manual page completely describes the format of the messages used to announce file changes.
+This manual page completely describes the format of those messages.
+The messages are payloads for an Advanced Message Queuing Protocol (AMQP) message bus, but file data transport is separate, using more common protocols such as SFTP, HTTP, HTTPS, or FTP (or other?)
-dd_post messages are payloads for an Advanced Message Queuing Protocol (AMQP) message bus, but file data transport is separate, using more common protocols such as SFTP, HTTP, HTTPS, or FTP.
-Files are transported as pure byte streams, no metadata beyond the file contents is transported (permission bits, extended attributes, etc...), and the permissions of files are upto the receiver to decide at the destination system.
+Files are transported as pure byte streams, no metadata beyond the file contents is transported (permission bits, extended attributes, etc...)
+Permissions of files on the destination system are upto the receiver to decide.

 With this method, AMQP messages provide a 'control plane' for data transfers.
 While each post message is essentially point to point, data switches can be transitively linked together to make arbitrary